-Garbage disposals are installed in half of American homes today.
-They are often marked as a must-have option on apartment and home seekers lists when they search for places to live because garbage disposals make cleaning significantly easier.
+Garbage disposals are installed in more than half of American homes today.
+In fact, they are often marked as a must-have option on apartment and home buyers' wish lists when searching for places to live because garbage disposals make cleaning significantly easier.

-Although garbage disposals have been used widely for over 20 years, there are still a lot of myths surrounding the usage and maintenance of them.
-While some of these misconceptions are harmless, others have the potential to cause serious damage to your disposal unit or your pipes.
+Although garbage disposals have been used widely for decades, there are still a lot of myths surrounding their use and maintenance.
+While some of these misconceptions are harmless, others have the potential to cause serious damage to your disposal unit or to your pipes.

 How Does a Garbage Disposal Work?